-II.
-Scope of Interviews

-- 1. The monitoring team interviewed 15 direct service staff at nine community care facilities (CCF) and six day programs where services are provided to the consumer that was visited by the monitoring team. - 2.
-The interview questions are divided into two categories: - ✓ The questions in the first category are related to sample consumers selected by the monitoring team. - ✓ The questions in the second category are related to general areas.
+- II.
+Scope of Interviews - 1.
+The monitoring team interviewed 16 direct service staff at 10 community care facilities and six day programs where services are provided to the consumer who was visited by the monitoring team. - 2.
+The interview questions are divided into two categories: - ✓ The questions in the first category are related to sample consumers selected by the monitoring team. - \checkmark The questions in the second category are related to general areas.